 Bold formatting is only used to titles and subtitles and to images and graphics descriptions.
 Underlined text is never used in the body of the text, except for hyperlinks.
 The text should be written using single space, a size of 12 pp, italics instead of underlining (except URL addresses); all images, figures and tables are properly placed in the text and not at the end of it.

-There are no bibliographic references that they aren’t quoted in the text (This requirement is included to avoid increasing bibliography).
+- There are no bibliographic references that they aren’t quoted in the text.

 The author manuscript must contain: